fkatelyn/congressional2023/README.md

 `PalmVision`: App source code written in Swift

-`model`: Source code and notebook for training an object detection model
+`model`: Source code and notebook for training the object detection model

 `dataset`: Dataset used by the model